toiletbril/toiletline/README.txt

 The submitted string can contain embedded newlines from multiline editing or a paste, so the buffer is not always a single line.

-All control sequences except Enter, EOF, and Interrupt will be handled internally.
+All control sequences except Enter, EOF, Interrupt, Suspend, the vi :q quit, and Tab without a completion callback will be handled internally.

 Returns:
 * TL_PRESSED_ENTER on Enter;
 * TL_PRESSED_INTERRUPT on Ctrl-C;
 * TL_PRESSED_EOF on Ctrl-D when there is no characters on the line;
 * TL_PRESSED_SUSPEND on Ctrl-Z;
+* TL_PRESSED_TAB on Tab when no completion callback is registered;
 * TL_PRESSED_QUIT when the vi :q command quits the shell.
 * `TL_ERROR` on errors.